 2. Meeting schedule.
 A complaint for which there is a probable cause finding must be placed on the agenda of the next possible regular board meeting for presentation to the board and the board’s consideration, discussion, and possible action.

 3. Board action.
-The board shall review these documents at the next regularly scheduled board meeting and do one may take one or more of the following actions after considering the complaint, of the following which may include a combination of informal and formal discipline:
+The board shall review these documents at the next regularly scheduled board meeting and do one may take one or more of the following actions after considering the complaint, of the following which may include a combination of discipline:

 (1)a.
 Determine the certificate holder licensee did not commit any alleged acts of misconduct unprofessional conduct or violations and dismiss all or part of the complaint, pursuant to subsections (D)(5)(c)(1)(g) and (H)(24)(a)(3) with or without prejudice;